 Blend ads with storytelling

 Placing ads within hotel reviews, destination guides, and restaurant blogs makes them feel natural.
-Contextual ads tied to hospitality-related keywords like “luxury hotels” or “beach resorts” attract more clicks without disturbing the reading flow.
+Contextual ads tied to hospitality-related keywords such as “luxury hotels” or “beach resorts” drive more clicks without disrupting the reading flow.

 Diversify income streams